Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 The 1st Marines were tasked with rescuing those trapped by the sudden attack, and began an effort to clear the city of Communist forces and partisans.

 Led by legendary Col. Stanley S. Hughes, they fought their way house by house, often engaging in brutal hand to hand combat, to the heart of the city.
 They spent the next month clearing Hue.

 The world did not see urban combat of that ferocity again for over 35 years, when the 1st Marines entered the city of Fallujah, in Iraq.

-None of these warriors had any part in the political machinations that led to these wars, and many were conscripted.
+None of these warriors had any part in the political machinations that led to these wars, and many who fought with my dad were conscripted.